-- 4. Treatment of subscription rights to shares in the event of organizational restructuring measures If the Company specifies in agreements, plans or other such documents prepared upon organizational restructuring that it will issue subscription rights to shares of a Restructured Company as set forth below, the Company shall issue subscription rights to shares of the Restructured Company to the original Holders based on the relevant organizational restructuring ratio.
-(1) Mergers (only mergers under which the Company is to be dissolved) - A Restructured Company that will survive after the merger or a Restructured Company that will be established through the merger (2) Absorption-type company split - A Restructured Company that succeeds to all or part of the rights and obligations with respect to the business that are held by the company that conducts the absorption-type company split (3) Incorporation-type company split - A Restructured Company established through an incorporation-type company split (4) Share exchange - A Restructured Company that acquires all of the issued shares of a company that conducts a share exchange (5) Share transfer - A Restructured Company established through a share transfer - 5.
-Provisions for acquiring subscription rights to shares - at no cost. - agreement or share transfer plan under which the Company is to become a wholly owned subsidiary, the Company is entitled to acquire the subscription rights to shares at no cost
+4. Treatment of subscription rights to shares in the event of organizational restructuring measures

+If the Company specifies in agreements, plans or other such documents prepared upon organizational restructuring that it will issue subscription rights to shares of a Restructured Company as set forth below, the Company shall issue subscription rights to shares of the Restructured Company to the original Holders based on the relevant organizational restructuring ratio.
+(1) Mergers (only mergers under which the Company is to be dissolved)

+A Restructured Company that will survive after the merger or a Restructured Company that will be established through the merger

+- (2) Absorption-type company split - A Restructured Company that succeeds to all or part of the rights and obligations with respect to the business that are held by the company that conducts the absorption-type company split (3) Incorporation-type company split - A Restructured Company established through an incorporation-type company split - (4) Share exchange - A Restructured Company that acquires all of the issued shares of a company that conducts a share exchange - (5) Share transfer A Restructured Company established through a share transfer - 5.
+Provisions for acquiring subscription rights to shares - (1) If a Holder of subscription rights to shares fails to meet the conditions for exercising the subscription rights to shares, the Company may acquire the relevant subscription rights to shares at no cost.